I guess it’s not officially summer yet, but lately Meat-and-Potatoes-Guy and I have been living like it is.

 - Prepare grill for medium heat (about 400-425 degrees F).

 - Tear off two large squares of aluminum foil, each about 10 inches in length.
 Fold each in half to create a fold line, then open, like a book.

 - Arrange equal amounts of the corn, shallot, garlic, and zucchini in the center of the right half of each piece of foil, near the fold line.

 - Fold up the sides of the right half of the foil, creating a ’bowl’ that contains the vegetables.

-- To each packet add: 1½ tablespoons of canola oil, ¼ cup of light coconut milk, ½ tablespoon of lime zest.
+- To each packet add: 1½ tablespoons of olive oil, ¼ cup of light coconut milk, ½ tablespoon of lime zest.

 - Season well with salt and pepper.

 - Using hands, mix to combine ingredients.

 - Cut the fish into two equally-sized portions and place on top of the veggies.
 Season fish well with salt and pepper.